ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 ``-DCMAKE_INSTALL_PREFIX`` specifies the location in which the ``bin``, ``include``, ``lib``, and ``share`` directories will be created.
 These directories will contain various components of the SRW App.
 Its recommended value ``..`` denotes one directory up from the build directory.
 In the next line, the ``make`` call argument ``-j 4`` indicates that the build will run in parallel with 4 threads.
 Although users can specify a larger or smaller number of threads (e.g., ``-j8``, ``-j2``), it is highly recommended to use at least 4 parallel threads to prevent overly long installation times.

-If users want to build the optional GSI and rrfs_utl components for RRFS, they can add ENABLE_RRFS=on to the original cmake command.
+If users want to build the optional GSI and rrfs_utl components for RRFS (NOTE: These components are not currently available for use at runtime), they can add ENABLE_RRFS=on to the original cmake command.
 For example:
 .. code-block:: console

    cmake .. -DCMAKE_INSTALL_PREFIX=..
 ENABLE_RRFS=on